-'This will be my last World Cup' - Messi
+Final will be my last World Cup game - Messi

 - 'Best ever' and 'magic' - reaction to the 'true' Messi

-Messi, 35, has won almost every accolade in the game.
-He has won the Ballon d'Or - awarded to the world's best player - a record seven times and also won the Fifa Best Men's Player award once.
+Messi has won the Ballon d'Or - awarded to the world's best player - a record seven times and been named Fifa Best Men's Player once.

-Other honours include four Champions League triumphs, 11 top-flight titles and Copa America glory in 2021.
-The World Cup is the only glaring omission, having lost the final to Germany in 2014.
+Other honours include four Champions League triumphs, 11 top-flight titles and Copa America glory with Argentina in 2021.

-Now Messi, who will make a record 26th appearance in a men's World Cup in Sunday's final against either France or Morocco, has one more chance to lift the biggest trophy of all.
+The World Cup is the one glaring omission, Argentina having lost to Germany in the 2014 final.

-"The target is the collective objective," he said.
-"We are going to do our best as we have done up until now so that this time it really happens, we really win it.
+"We are going to do our best, as we have done up until now, so that this time it really happens - we really win it," said Messi, who retired from international duty in June 2016 before reversing his decision two months later.

 "I have been enjoying it the last few years being with the national side.
 I am really enjoying everything that is happening to us.

-To get the Copa America, to reach the world cup with 36 games unbeaten, and to finish all that trajectory in a final is just incredible.
+"To get the Copa America, to reach the World Cup with 36 games unbeaten, and to finish all that trajectory in a final is just incredible.

 "I hope the people in Argentina enjoy themselves and what we are doing.
 They shouldn't doubt we are giving absolutely everything."

-The Paris St-Germain forward is one of only six men to have played in five World Cups alongside Antonio Carbajal, Lothar Matthaus, Rafa Marquez, Andres Guardado and Cristiano Ronaldo.
+Messi, who plays for Paris St-Germain, is one of only six men to have appeared in five World Cups, along with Antonio Carbajal, Lothar Matthaus, Rafa Marquez, Andres Guardado and Cristiano Ronaldo.

-Currently joint top scorer with Kylian Mbappe in Qatar, Messi also became the first player to score in four different World Cup tournaments for Argentina in a tournament that has seen him become his country's leading marksmen in the World Cup on 11 goals.
+Currently joint top scorer in Qatar with France's Kylian Mbappe, Messi became the first Argentina player to score in four World Cups and also became their record World Cup scorer with 11 goals.

-The Paris St-Germain forward, who has also provided three assists this tournament, made his debut in 2005 aged 18, and has since made 172 appearances and scored 97 goals.
+He made his Argentina debut at the age of 18 in 2005 and has scored 97 goals in 172 games.

 Get the latest results and goal notifications for any team at the Fifa World Cup by downloading the BBC Sport app: Apple - Android - Amazon